markszabo/markszabo.github.io/_posts/2025-09-xx-home-insurance.md

    * Long-term quality housing technical inspection certificate (長期優良住宅の技術的審査適合証)
    * Existing insurance policy from another company (他社の保険証券等) - when switching from an existing insurance

 We had the first (Confirmation notice and confirmation certificate) and third (Housing performance evaluation report) already.
-For the second we had the Building confirmation application form (建築確認申請書), but that didn't indicate our house's fire resistance (quasi-fire-resistant by ministerial ordinance, 省令準耐火), so we couldn't use it.
+For the second, we had the Building confirmation application form (建築確認申請書), but that didn't indicate our house's fire resistance (quasi-fire-resistant by ministerial ordinance, 省令準耐火), so we couldn't use it.
 We also couldn't find this information on any other document from Ichijo, so we asked them to provide it.
 (We found [another blog where they talk about the same situation](https://ismart-kurashi.com/archives/15664391.html).)

-Ichijo filled out and sent us the [template provided by Sony](https://www.sonysonpo.co.jp/fire/doc/scht_002.html), and we attached that to the application.
+Ichijo filled out and sent us the [template provided by Sony](https://www.sonysonpo.co.jp/fire/doc/scht_002.html) in a few days, and we attached that to the application.

 After finalizing all the inputs and uploading the 3 documents, we were presented with this timeline:

+* Within 2 days SONY will check the uploaded documents
+* Then we can choose the payment method
+* Within 2 days SONY confirms the payment method
+* We need to pay (in case of credit card, they just charge it so this step is not necessary)
-* TODO
+* Everything is done

 ![Next steps after the initial application](/assets/2025-09-xx-home-insurance/SONY-next-steps.png#lb)

+It took them exactly 48 hours for the initial confirmation, then I registered my credit card on the website.
+The next morning they charged the card and sent the "everything is done " (契約手続完了) email.

+The email said that they will send the insurance certificate by mail.
+If you chose paperless documents (what we did), then they will send a postcard about the completion.